What is a Teacup Puppy?

 Teacup Poodles, Pugs and Yorkshire Terriers are very popular, but also Maltese, Pomeranians and Shih-Tzus.

-Some vets also believe that, whatever the breed, teacup sized dogs are more prone to health issues.
-These can include heart problems, breathing issues, and digestive complaints.
+Some vets also believe that, whatever the breed, teacup sized dogs are more prone to health problems and inbreeding.
+Teacup dogs may suffer from heart problems, low blood sugar issues, breathing issues, seizures and digestive complaints.
 Patella luxation of the knees is also a concern.
+Some Toy dogs breeds like the Boston Terrier and Dachshund are thought less suitable than the naturally smaller Yorkie or Chihuahua.

 These little dogs are also not ideally suited to regions that have cold winters, as they can have trouble regulating their body heat.